I Tried the Top 10 Proposal Software So You Didn’t Have to

 Their editor.
 It’s their pride and joy and for good reason, it’s incredibly detailed and involved.
 We have heard it can be a little buggy but that’s to be expected when it does so much.
-For people who don’t mind spending time on their proposals and enjoy controlling every single element you’ll love this.
+For people who don’t mind spending time on their proposals and enjoy controlling every single element, you’ll love this.

-If you’re in one of the lucky few industries that has been given the time and attention by Proposify then you’ll be a happy camper.
+If you’re in one of the lucky few industries that have been given the time and attention by Proposify then you’ll be a happy camper.
 If not, then you may want to get some professional assistance to bring the proposal up to scratch.

 Common complaints from review sites?

 The main complaint you’ll see is its lack of mobile support and buggy editor.
 It comes up time and time again.
 Occasionally you see people talking about slow support.

 We think this is a little unfair, to be honest.
 Getting back to people within 24 hours is above average in most cases, even with automatic follow-up reminders.
 We aim for 15 minutes response time 20 hours a day at Better Proposals but still, the next day is surprisingly good in comparison to other software companies.

 Closing thoughts on Proposify

 On the whole, they have a great product with a great business.
 They were part of the golden age of proposal software and will be around for a good while until they’re snapped up by DocuSign or someone similar.
 It’s not the cheapest and can be buggy at times but in general, it’s a great option.